 We found one aspect of the GUI to be unclear here.
-All of the date/time stamps in the management console appear to be on Mountain Time zone, because the headquarters for McAfee's datacentre is apparently in Denver, Colorado.
+All of the date/time stamps in the management console appear to be on Eastern (Daylight) Time zone.
 We feel it is far from obvious to the first-time user how to change the time zone to a local one.